keriati/docker-photoprism-caddy/README.md

 # Photoprism with Caddy and MariaDB

-Use Photoprism with green https on your local network with cloudflare and caddy.
+Use Photoprism with green https on your local network.

 Requirements
  - Own domain